Crème Fraîche Blueberry Ice Cream

 - 6 large egg yolks

-- 3/4 c. sugar
+- ¾ cup sugar

-- 1.25 c. whole milk
+- 1¼ cups whole milk

-- 1/2 tsp. pure vanilla extract
+- ½ teaspoon pure vanilla extract

 - Preheat oven to 400° F.

 - Line a rimmed baking sheet with aluminum foil.
 Place blueberries on prepared baking sheet.
 Roast berries for 12 minutes, shaking the pan every 4 minutes for even cooking.
 Remove from the oven and allow to cool.

 - In a large bowl, whisk together egg yolks and sugar.